MacOS¶

 Homebrew is a free and open-source commonly used package manager for macOS that often simplifies the process of installing, updating, and managing software.

-Simple installation instructions for Homebrew be found at https://brew.sh/.
+Simple installation instructions for Homebrew itself be found at https://brew.sh/.

 brew install python@3.11